 The Information Provided by Dr. John Cunningham in the Vaccination Debate in Australia:

+Dr. John Cunningham has also used deceptive and inappropriate strategies to denigrate my university research.
 When responding to my request to debate my research he sent his unsolicited opinions, including false information, to members of the public, including UOW academics and journalists.

 This occurred whilst I was a student at the University of Wollongong (UOW).
 The university academics were not required to correct his false information even though he had used their unsolicited email addresses in a way that gave endorsement to his information.
 John Cunningham did not have any connection to the UOW at the time and his emails to these academics were unsolicited.